Curious how the credit card processing industry works? Here is a crash course:

 The Merchants And Processors

-American Express also does not provider equipment or services to merchants looking to accept their cards.
+American Express also does not provide equipment or services to merchants looking to accept their cards.
 Merchants must signup with a credit card processor, just like other card-types.

 How Credit Card Transactions Flow Through The Network